rust-lang/book/src/ch08-02-strings.md

 }
 ```

-This code will print the four bytes that make up this `String`:
+This code will print the four bytes that make up this string:

 ```text
 208